cloudreve/docs/en/getting-started/install.md

-# Quick start
+# Quick Start

 ## Get Cloudreve

-You can get the main program already built and packaged on the [GitHub Release](https://github.com/cloudreve/Cloudreve/releases) page.
+You can get the packaged master on the [GitHub Release](https://github.com/cloudreve/Cloudreve/releases) page.
 Each of these releases provides the main program available on common system architectures with the naming convention `cloudreve_version_number_OS_CPU_architecture.tar.gz` .
 For example, to deploy version 3.0.0 on a common 64-bit Linux system, you should download `cloudreve_3.0.0_linux_amd64.tar.gz`.

-If you want to experience the latest features, you can download the development version built after each commit from [GitHub Actions](https://github.com/cloudreve/Cloudreve/actions).
-Note that development builds are not stable, cannot be used for production use, and are not guaranteed to be fully available.
+If you want to experience the latest features, you can download the development version built after each commit in [GitHub Actions](https://github.com/cloudreve/Cloudreve/actions).
+Note that development builds are not stable, cannot be used in production, and are not guaranteed to be fully available.

-If you want to build from source yourself, see the following section.
+If you want to build from source yourself, see the following sections.

 {% page-ref page="build.md" %}